josedbaez/josedbaez.github.io/source/_posts/sitecore9-okta-login.md

 `AuthenticationType` is very important because, after authentication is triggered, a 401 status code will be set to the response and each owin middleware will inspect and decide if it should action the request by matching its `AuthenticationType`.

 Remember `Scope` defines the claims we are requesting from Okta.
 We are setting it to the enum `OpenIdConnectScope.OpenIdProfile` plus `email`.
 Sitecore requires email by default.
-See [OpenId specification](http://openid.net/specs/openid-connect-core-1_0.html#ScopeClaims) for more info on scope values. `AuthenticationType` determines the authorization processing flow to be used.
+See [OpenId specification](http://openid.net/specs/openid-connect-core-1_0.html#ScopeClaims) for more info on scope values. `ResponseType` determines the authorization processing flow to be used.
 See [OpenId specification](http://openid.net/specs/openid-connect-core-1_0.html#HybridAuthRequest) for more info on scope authentication request.

 `/identity/externallogincallback` is the callback URL sitecore creates to process external logins after they have been authenticated on the providers.

-Our AuthorizationCodeReceived task `ProcessAuthorizationCodeReceived` is making sure the token is valid and retrieving claims to be added to the context.
+Our `AuthorizationCodeReceived` task `ProcessAuthorizationCodeReceived` is making sure the token is valid and retrieving claims to be added to the context.
 It uses sitecore's `ApplyClaimsTransformations` helper to map claims according to configuration set in config file.

 ## Okta provider configuration ##